-Rachel Durrant, Counselling for adults, adolescents and children
+Rachel Durrant, Integrative Counselling

 I believe that people are unique individuals with different ways of coping with living in the world and find that by working integratively I am able to adapt my work to suit you and your individual needs.
 My approach draws on different theories and strategies including psychoanalytic attachment theory, neuroscience, solution focused ideas and creativity (especially with children) encompassing art, clay and sandtray work.
 My aim is to create a safe, warm, private space where my clients feel that they can explore difficulties without judgement in order to heal and grow.